ngernest/chamelean_wip/README.md

 - [`OptionTGen.lean`](./Plausible/New/OptionTGen.lean): Generator combinators that work over the `OptionT Gen` monad transformer (representing generators that may fail)
 - [`DecOpt.lean`](./Plausible/New/DecOpt.lean): The `DecOpt` typeclass for partially decidable propositions, adapted from QuickChick
-- [`GenSizedSuchThat.lean`](./Plausible/New/GenSizedSuchThat.lean): The `GenSuchThat` & `GenSizedSuchThat` typeclasses for constrained generators (generators of values satisfying a proposition), adapted from QuickChick
+- [`ArbitrarySizedSuchThat.lean`](./Plausible/New/ArbitrarySizedSuchThat.lean): The `ArbitrarySuchThat` & `ArbitrarySizedSuchThat` typeclasses for constrained generators (generators of values satisfying a proposition), adapted from QuickChick
 - [`GeneratorCombinators.lean`](./Plausible/New/GeneratorCombinators.lean): Extra combinators for Plausible generators (e.g. analogs of the `sized` and `frequency` combinators from Haskell QuickCheck)
 - [`DeriveGenerator.lean`](./Plausible/New/DeriveGenerator.lean): Metaprogramming infrastructure for automatically deriving Plausible generators
 - [`SubGenerators.lean`](./Plausible/New/SubGenerators.lean): Handles constraints when deriving sub-generators